How to Stay Cool While Camping

 One of the greatest camping hacks of all is packing jugs of frozen water to bring along with you.
 If you are car camping, bring as many of these as you can fit in your coolers.
 They come in handy in the following ways.

 The morning sun can heat up a tent to stifling temperatures in just minutes.
-To avoid growing too hot in your tent, it helps to get to bed early, even if this means calling it a night earlier than you might in day-to-day life.
+To avoid growing too hot in your tent by going to bed early, it helps to get to bed early, even if this means calling it a night earlier than you might in day-to-day life.
 The farther north you are, the earlier the sun will rise each day.
 The farther south you are, the hotter it is likely to get.
 Balance these two factors when deciding a good sleep schedule.

-At Kampgrounds of America, we have a wide variety of ways to stay cool while having summer fun.
+At KOA, we have a wide variety of ways to stay cool while having summer fun.
 KOA offers lots of convenient amenities, different lodging options and even some water activities.
 Note that each KOA campground is unique — be sure to check ahead of time to see what amenities yours offers.

 Here are some reasons KOA stands ahead of the rest.

 For tent camping, there is simply no parallel to KOA.
-Here are some amenities you’ll find at every KOA location:
+Here are some amenities you will find at every KOA location:

 In addition to these great amenities, many KOA campgrounds also offer KOA Convenience Stores for any necessities, pet parks, playgrounds, planned activities, group camping options and water spigots near Tent Sites.